Opening Ceremony, Saturday, August 3, 1:45–3:00 p.m.

 During Sessions, there are many moments to connect to Spirit, to ourselves and to each other, in group and individual, planned and informal settings.
 Carl Williams and Abby Matchette (both of Burlington) oriented Friends to some planned opportunities for Pastoral Care available at Sessions, and invited us all to take part in seeking out, offering and receiving support.

 Abby encouraged us to reach out to those we had hoped to see and did not see here.
-A Pastoral Care line was available call or text if any Friend needed to reach out for individual care or connection.
+A Pastoral Care line was available to call or text if any Friend needed to reach out for individual care or connection.

 2024-12 Economy of Approving Minutes: A Request from the Recording Clerks.